nathancarter/weblurch/doc/plan.md

 ## Documenting each demo app better

- * Add a help menu item that opens the demo app's source code file so the reader can see the thorough introduction just discussed.
- * Add a help menu item that will open The Tutorial in a new tab.
  * Make the help menu flash when the page is first loaded, until someone clicks it, or until a certain amount of time has passed.